 It looks like a ship floating on top of three towers.

 The pool sits 57 stories up and offers breathtaking views of the city below.
 Sunsets from the rooftop are pretty incredible.
 Grab a glass of Champagne and snuggle up with your partner.

 FYI: You cannot enter the pool UNLESS you are a hotel guest!

 Singapore has an incredible food scene.
 Do not miss all the hawker stalls and food courts during your stay.

-73- Embrace the Gaucho Lifestyle at a Traditional Estancia in Argentina
+73- Embrace the Gaucho Lifestyle at an Estancia

 Photo by Brigitte Werner: Gaucho